Albert-91/BARF-o-bot/data/core/weather.md

   - utter_continue_weather
   - action_inject_intent_start_weather

-## ingredient_distribution form processing - 1st params gathering interruption by stop then affirm
+## weather form processing - 1st params gathering interruption by stop then affirm
 ## *scenario*: form starts then params gathering is interrupted by stop then bot ask to stop showcase then user
 ##             affirm then feedback then asks anything else
 * start_weather